 Since our IPO in May 2014, we have been a growth-oriented limited partnership focused on acquiring, owning and operating LNG carriers engaged in LNG transportation under multi-year charters, growing our fleet from three vessels at the time of our IPO to 15 today, of which ten have TFDE propulsion technology and five are Steam vessels.
-However, our cost of equity capital has remained elevated for a prolonged period and has prohibited us from raising, on acceptable terms, the capital required to continue growing our assets and our cash flows.
-Recently, a number of increasingly strong negative indicators in the LNG shipping market caused us to record a non-cash impairment against our five Steam vessels and to issue guidance that we expect to reduce our quarterly common distribution for the first quarter of 2020 compared to the fourth quarter of 2019.
-We are now focusing our capital allocation on debt repayment, prioritizing balance sheet strength for 2020, in order to lower our cash break-evens and to reposition the Partnership for potential future growth if our cost of capital allows us to access debt and equity capital on acceptable terms.
+However, our cost of equity capital has remained elevated for a prolonged period and has prohibited us from raising, on acceptable terms, the capital required to continue growing our assets and our cash flows with the last vessel acquisition completed in April 2019.
+Since December 31, 2019, a number of increasingly strong negative indicators in the LNG shipping market, exacerbated by the COVID-19 pandemic caused us to record a non-cash impairment loss against our five Steam vessels in the year ended December 31, 2019 and four of our five Steam vessels in the year ended December 31, 2020.
+In addition, the Partnership reduced its quarterly common unit distribution to \$0.125 in the first quarter of 2020 from \$0.561 per unit for the fourth quarter 2019, followed by a further reduction to \$0.01 per common unit beginning with the third quarter of 2020.
+We are now focusing our capital allocation on debt repayment, prioritizing balance sheet strength for 2021, in order to lower our cash break-evens, reduce our cost of capital and further enhance the Partnership's competitive positioning.